buddycloud/buddycloud.com/slate/source/includes/README.md

 `username`   | `true`     | Must contain a domain element that matches the virtual host.
 `password`   | `true`     | The API is agnostic to password strength requirements.
 `email`      | `false`    | An Email address to receive push notifications and password resets.

+## Apps not clients

+* wrong: A client might want to just show the latest 10 posts per channel
+* right: An app might want to just show the latest 10 posts per channel